Personalized Employee Benefits Resources | PeopleKeep

 6. Does an HRA roll over from year to year?

-If you want to roll over your HRA funds annually, it'll depend on the type of HRA you have and how your employer sets the benefit set up.
+If you want to roll over your HRA funds annually, it'll depend on the type of HRA you have and how the employer sets up the benefit.

 For instance, QSEHRA allowance amounts can roll over monthly or yearly.
-But because QSEHRAs have annual contribution limits, your total allowance amount plus your rolled-over amount from the previous year can't exceed the maximum limit.
+However, QSEHRAs have annual contribution limits, so the total allowance amount plus the rolled-over amount from the previous year can't exceed the maximum limit.

-However, one-person HRAs, stand-alone HRAs, or integrated HRAs can roll over monthly and annually—if the employer chooses to allow them.
+One-person HRAs, stand-alone HRAs, or integrated HRAs can roll over monthly and annually if the business owner chooses to allow them.

 7. What does an HRA cover?

-Many employees want to know how they can use their HRA money.
-Under IRS regulations, HRA funds can only reimburse an employee for eligible healthcare expenses defined in IRS Publication 502 and the CARES Act.
-Only the employee, their spouse, and eligible dependents can incur eligible medical expenses during the HRA's plan year.
+Under IRS regulations, HRA funds can only reimburse employees for eligible healthcare expenses defined in IRS Publication 5021 and the CARES Act.
+Only the employee, their spouse, and eligible dependents can incur eligible medical expenses for reimbursement during the HRA's plan year.

 A few examples of eligible expenses under an HRA include: